spacer

 camera settings: 1/40 @ f/3.5 @ 1600 ISO

-Canon 5D Mark III (B&H); Canon EF 70-200mm f/2.8L IS II (B&H)
+Canon 5D mark III (affiliate); Canon EF 70-200mm f/2.8L IS II (affiliate)

 The majority of the light on Karyn was from the late afternoon light streaming through the windows.
-I purposely posed her into the light … and then used a Canon 600EX-RT (B&H) for that rim-light around her and to create a subtle hot-spot behind her.
+I purposely posed her into the light … and then used a Canon 600EX-RT (affiliate) for that rim-light around her and to create a subtle hot-spot behind her.
 This really helped etch her outline against the out-of-focus background.
 With the dust in the area, it gave that slight halo effect around her body.

 Here’s the pull-back shot where you can see the windows, and where the speedlite was positioned on a breeze-block.